 In 2019 we launched Growing Hope’s Garden Mentorship for Home Vegetable Garden Program participants.
 We started this mentorship program to strengthen our gardening community in order to uplift the many experienced and inspirational gardeners around us.
 We aim to increase inter-generational connections through prioritizing new gardeners who have children, and prioritizing senior gardeners who may have grandchildren.
 Mentors assist new gardeners in setting and reaching their garden goals through one-on-one coaching and share resources from Growing Hope.

-Click here to apply to be a 2020 Home Vegetable Garden Mentor
+We are still taking applications for mentors!
+Click here to apply to be a 2020 Home Vegetable Garden Mentor.